-The department continued to perform means testing assessments for older people entering aged care in 2014-15.
-New care fee arrangements were introduced to both home care packages and residential aged care on 1 July 2014.
-The new means test introduced for consumers entering residential aged care is based on a new combined assets and income-based assessment and calculation.
-The new means test introduced for consumers accessing a home care package is based on an income-based assessment only.
+The department continued to perform means testing assessments for older people entering aged care in 2015-16.
+The means test for consumers entering residential aged care is based on a combined assets and income-based assessment and calculation.
+The means test for consumers accessing a Home Care Package is based on an income-based assessment only.

 Supporting aged care reforms

-Newstart Allowance—provides financial help to people looking for work.
-Customers must be aged between 22 years and 65 years and looking for suitable paid work.
-Newstart Allowance customers need to meet income and assets tests and residency requirements, and be able to meet activity test participation requirements.
-In 2014-15 the department assessed 671,000 new Newstart Allowance claims.
-This compares to 647,000 in 2013-14.
+Newstart Allowance-provides financial help to people looking for work.
+Customers must be aged 22 years or over but under age pension age and looking for suitable paid work.
+Newstart Allowance customers need to meet income and assets tests and residency requirements, and be able to meet mutual obligation requirements.
+In 2015-16 the department finalised approximately 696,000 Newstart Allowance claims compared to approximately 671,000 in 2014-15.

-Youth Allowance—is an income support payment for students, trainees and apprentices generally aged 16 to 24 years, or job seekers generally aged 16 to 21 years.
+Youth Allowance-is an income support payment for students, trainees and apprentices generally aged 16 to 24 years, or job seekers generally aged 16 to 21 years.
 Youth Allowance customers need to meet income and assets tests and residency requirements.
-In 2014-15 the department assessed 424,000 new Youth Allowance claims.
-This compares to 407,000 in 2013-14.
+In 2015-16 the department finalised approximately 417,000 Youth Allowance claims compared to approximately 424,000 in 2014-15.

-Pensioner Education Supplement—is available as extra assistance towards ongoing study costs to recipients of some Department of Human Services and DVA income support payments.
+Pensioner Education Supplement-is available as extra assistance towards ongoing study costs to recipients of some Department of Human Services and DVA income support payments.
 The supplement is available to full-time students and in certain circumstances to students approved to undertake part-time study of at least 25% of a full study load.
-In 2014-15 the department assessed 63,302 new claims.
-This compares to 69,325 in 2013-14.
+In 2015-16 the department finalised approximately 53,000 Pensioner Education Supplement claims compared to 63,302 in 2014-15.

-Special Benefit—helps people in severe financial hardship who are not able to support themselves and their dependants and are not eligible for another payment.
-In 2014-15 the department assessed 9,560 claims.
-This compares to 8,561 in 2013-14.
+Special Benefit-helps people in severe financial hardship who are not able to support themselves and their dependants and are not eligible for another payment.
+In 2015-16 the department finalised 9,538 claims compared to 9,560 in 2014-15.

 Meeting participation requirements for job seekers

-Job seekers receiving Newstart Allowance, Youth Allowance (job seeker), Parenting Payment Single or Special Benefit (paid under Newstart Allowance conditions) must satisfy activity test or participation requirements to remain eligible for payment.
+Job seekers receiving Newstart Allowance, Youth Allowance (other), Parenting Payment Single or Special Benefit (paid under Newstart Allowance conditions) must satisfy mutual obligation requirements to remain eligible for payment.

 The model aims to ensure job seekers attend appointments and participate in activities to help get them back into work.
 Job seekers who become disengaged from employment services or activities are re-engaged as quickly as possible.
 When a job seeker does not have a reasonable excuse for not meeting their mutual obligation requirements, a financial penalty may apply.

-Non-Attendance Reports were introduced as part of the job seeker compliance model on 1 July 2014.
-Employment services providers may use them as a re-engagement tool when a job seeker does not attend an appointment.
-From 1 January 2015 the job seeker’s payment is automatically restored, including any back payment as long as the job seeker attends a new appointment which is booked for them by their provider.
-From 1 July 2015, if a job seeker misses an appointment they will not get full back pay when their income support payment starts again.
+Non-Attendance Reports can lead to payment suspensions as part of the job seeker compliance model.
+Employment service providers can use the reports as a re-engagement tool when a job seeker does not attend an appointment.
+The job seeker’s payment is automatically restored, including any back payment, as long as the job seeker attends a new appointment which is booked for them by their provider.

 Employment Services Assessments